1982 Bass and Golden Leisure Classic

 The 1982 Bass and Golden Leisure Classic was a professional invitational snooker tournament which took place on 29 May 1982.
 The tournament was open to professional players who were not ranked in the top sixteen.
-The competition was held at the Golden Leisure Snooker Centre in Liverpool, was jointly sponsored by Golden Leisure and Bass-Charrington.
+The competition was held at the Golden Leisure Snooker Centre in Liverpool, and was jointly sponsored by Golden Leisure and Bass-Charrington.
 It featured 22 professional players.

 The ten qualifying matches were played under a best-of-three frames format, the last-16, quarter-final and semi-final matches best of five, and the final was best of seven.
 Rex Williams won the event, beating Ray Edmonds 4–1 in the final.
 Losing semi-finalists Eugene Hughes and Mike Hallett took part in a playoff match for third place, which Hughes won 2–0, making of 91 and 73.

 The event had a total prize fund of £2,150.
 Williams received £750 as winner, and Edmonds received £400 as runner-up.
 Hughes received £150, and Hallett got £80.
 Paul Medati received £100 for compiling the highest break of the event, 97.